Amah-Grace/AMAZON-DATA-ANALYSIS-PROJECT/README.md

  -  Highlight which product receive the most polarized review  or consistent satisfaction trends.
  -  To create interactive visualization that summarizes key finings and allow users to explore insight by filtering data base on rating.
  -  To derive actionable insights and recommendations that could inform product improvement, marketing communication, or customer support strategies based on real user feedback.
+## Data Source
+The dataset used in this analysis was provided as part of my training  project assignment. it contains a collection of Amazon product reviews across various categories, including key features such as rating,customer userid, user name,customer review text, and product identifiers.
+    The structure of the data is a representation of real world e-commerce review data.designed to support practical training in sentiment analysis,data visualization, and customer behavior analysis.
+## Tools And Technology used.
+These are tools used in handling data analysis, text processing and visualization effectiveness.
+- Microsoft Excel
+   - Excel: for quick data review and inspection filtering and light formatting
+   - Excel Power Query: used for data transformaton and cleaning , including filtering, splitting column, removing duplicates, and preparing the dataset for deeper analysis.
+   - Excel pivot table: used for quick summarization of customer ratings, catagory count, and sentiment grouping . it helps to guild the structure of the final dashboard.
+   - Excel pivot chart: Like cluster column chart, doughnut, pie chart helped to summarise and visualized key metrics such as rating distribution, review count and category trends. these            tools support quick insight during the exploratory phrase before building advance visuals
+   - Excel Dashboard: Designed to present interactiveness, combinging slicer, charts, cards, to give a clear snapshot of product performance and sentiment.